initialxy/initialxy.github.io/_posts/2013-11-24-flexbox-for-mobile-web-layout.md

 ### Windows Phone 8, Windows 8 (IE 10)

 This is where we start to run into some troubles.
 IE 10 supports a [patchy syntax of Flexbox](http://zomigi.com/blog/flexbox-syntax-for-ie-10/).
-What this means is that it supports the short hand properties `flex: 1 1 0;` but not the individual property: `flex-grow: 1;`, `flex-shrink: 1;`, `flex-basis: 0;`.
+What this means is that it supports the short hand properties `flex: 1 1 0px;` but not the individual property: `flex-grow: 1;`, `flex-shrink: 1;`, `flex-basis: 0px;`.
 At least we can get it to work with just the short hand.
+You may have notice that I put `px` unit to basis even though its value is 0.
+This is another issue I happened to have stumbled upon.
+Appearently on IE10, flex will not take effect unless you have a unit to basis, even if its 0.

 ### BlackBerry 10